aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingSliding/README.md

 * IAM execution role for Flink application.
 The role permission on MSK cluster.
 * IAM managed policy.

-## Data generator - Kafka
-The project includes a [simple Python script](./data-generator/generator.py) that generates data and publishes to Kafka.
-Edit the script to change the boostrap brokers and topic name.

 ## Data generator - Kinesis
 You can use [Kinesis Data Generator](https://github.com/awslabs/amazon-kinesis-data-generator),